 The primary ligament associated with the TMJ is the temporomandibular ligament, which stabilizes the lateral side of joint capsule.
 The stylomandibular and the sphenomandibular ligaments located medial to the joint capsule (Fig. 13.2) are considered accessory ligaments.5,6 The primary muscles associated with the TMJ are the medial and lateral pterygoids, temporalis, and masseter (Fig. 13.3), as well as the digastric, stylohyoid, mylohyoid, and geniohyoid.

 (A) A lateral view of the temporomandibular joint showing the oblique fibers of the temporomandibular ligament and the stylomandibular and sphenomandibular ligaments.
 (B) A medial view of the temporomandibular joint showing the medial portion of the joint capsule and the stylomandibular and sphenomandibular ligaments.

 The temporal and masseter muscles along with the pterygoid muscles are considered the primary muscles of mastication.

 The upper joint is an amphiarthrodial gliding joint, and the lower joint is a hinge joint.
 The TMJ as a whole allows motions in three planes around three axes.
-All of the motions except mouth closing begin from the resting position of the joint in which the teeth are slightly separated (freeway space).3,6 The amount of freeway space, which usually varies from 2 to 4 millimeters, allows free anterior, posterior, and ...
+All of the motions except mouth closing begin from the resting position of the joint in which the teeth are slightly separated (freeway space).3,6 The amount of freeway space, which usually varies from 2 to 4 millimeters, allows free anterior, posterior, and lateral movement of ...